PatricioGuinle/CoffeMIDI/README.md

 ## Dataset

-### Contains 505 parameters from almost 90k MIDI files divided in
+### Contains more than 500 parameters from almost 90k MIDI files divided in:

 * instrumentation
 * drums rythm